 Traditionally, wedding attire is relatively formal, hence our advice as to what to wear to a church wedding.

-If you are unsure of the formality of the wedding celebration you are attending, we would always advise speaking to the happy couple to ask for their opinion.
+If you are unsure of the formality of the wedding celebration you are attending, I would always advise speaking to the happy couple to ask for their opinion.

 It is quite common for guests of a church wedding to dress however they wish, but to bring with them a jacket, scarf, or shawl to the church ceremony.